haruska/haruska.github.com/_posts/2009-07-26-change-to-jekyll-and-github-pages.markdown

 1. A-record yourdomain.com to 65.74.177.129
 2. Cname www.yourdomain.com to yourdomain.com

+<p></p>

+### Add disqus for comments ###

+Since these are static pages, the preferred way to add commenting to your blog is through disqus.
+Actually, I've grown to prefer disqus even if it is self hosted.

+1. Add your website at http://disqus.com/add
+2. Add the generated javascript to the bottom of your post layout

+<p></p>

 That should be all you need to get started.
 I'd recommend changing your layout so your blog doesn't continue to look like mojombo's blog.
 However, this isn't strictly necessary.